Italy : Safety by City

 Warnings & Dangers in Venice

-Traffic is dense and pedestrians should take care even at zebra crossings, since vehicles do not always stop.
-Public transports and taxis are very safe in Venice, especially water taxi.
+Traffic is dense and pedestrians should take care even at zebra crossings since vehicles do not always stop.
+Public transports and taxis are very safe in Venice, especially the water taxi.
 You can always grab a taxi on the street.

 Wherever there are tourists, there are also numerous pickpockets.
 They frequently operate in Venice, so there are chances of being pickpocketed.
 The thieves usually work in groups and one can use a variety of methods to distract your attention, while the other is trying to rob you.

-Mugging and kidnapping is not common in Venice and the risks are very low.
+Mugging and kidnapping are not common in Venice and the risks are very low.
 Nevertheless, relying on this is not advisable, since the criminal acts cannot be predicted.